Building Upgrade Finance

 This is the beginning of a process of helping everybody involved understand BUF as a tool for property, utility expense, business positioning, economic development and environmental & heritage improvement.

-The aim of the sessions is primarily to skill businesses up that service BUF deals such as efficient lighting, windows, HVAC, solar, batteries, water capture, heritage builders and related consultants.
+The aim of the Regional Industry Briefing sessions is primarily to inform businesses that may service BUF deals such as efficient lighting, windows, HVAC, solar, batteries, water capture, heritage builders and related consultants.
 Others who may wish to attend the sessions include property owners, managers and developers.

 Benefits of Building Upgrade Finance